DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-09-WoE_IV_Calculation.markdown

 |     male  | 468 | 109|0.85| 0.32| 0.65| 0.37|-0.98| 0.53|
 |     Total | 549 | 342 | 1 | 1 |1| | 0 | | 1.35|

+To ensure a more precise comprehension of WoE, IV, and RR, I have curated an informative post that delves into these concepts.
+You can access it [here](https://deborahbarbedo.github.io/pt/2023-05-08-Unpacking_WOE_and_IV).
+This article aims to provide a comprehensive explanation, elucidating the intricacies of these metrics.

-For a more accurate interpretation of the calculated data, I have provided an explanatory post [here](https://deborahbarbedo.github.io/pt/2023-05-08-Unpacking_WOE_and_IV).
-Additionally, if you need to perform the calculations in Python, I have created another post with the corresponding formulas at this [link](https://deborahbarbedo.github.io/pt/2023-04-17-WoE_IV_Python_Function).
-On [my Github page](https://github.com/DeborahBarbedo), you can find [supporting materials](https://github.com/DeborahBarbedo/Supporting_materials/tree/main/IV_WoE) related to the topic of this post.
-The intention of these resources is to provide a deeper understanding and assist in the practical application of IV, WoE, and RR calculations.
+Moreover, if you find yourself in need of performing these calculations using Python, I have created another post featuring the corresponding formulas, which can be accessed at this [link](https://deborahbarbedo.github.io/pt/2023-04-17-WoE_IV_Python_Function).
+This resource will empower you to execute the calculations efficiently.

+For additional support, I have compiled a variety of supplementary materials on [my Github](https://github.com/DeborahBarbedo), specifically related to the topic of this post.
+These resources, accessible in the [supporting materials](https://github.com/DeborahBarbedo/Supporting_materials/tree/main/IV_WoE) repository, are designed to enhance your comprehension and aid in the practical implementation of IV, WoE, and RR calculations.

 If you have any further questions or need more information, I'm here to help!